 Furthermore, because city driving often involves a lot of braking, the regenerative brakes help keep the battery charged, giving you a longer electric driving range.
 The same goes for PHEVs and range-extenders.
 Both use the electric motor and battery to power the majority of driving at low speeds, helping you save fuel.
 Most plug-in hybrid cars are exempt from the London Congestion Charge, too.

 Where hybrid cars make less sense is on the motorway and for long drives.
 This is because the battery power is quickly drained, with the car having to rely on the internal-combustion engine to keep moving.

 Road tax for hybrid cars

-Hybrid cars face a lower tax band than their internal-combustion equivalents.
-This is because vehicle tax in the UK is based on carbon dioxide emissions per kilometre, and the electric motors on board – which are zero emissions – lower the overall average CO2 emissions from hybrids.
+Hybrid cars fall into a lower tax band than their internal-combustion-engined equivalents.
+This is because vehicle tax in the UK is based on carbon-dioxide emissions per kilometre, and the electric motors on board – which are zero-emissions – lower the overall CO2 emissions from hybrids.

-Used hybrids and plug-ins face even lower vehicle taxes.
-For example, a Prius registered before 1 April 2017 (when the new bands came into effect) pays zero road tax.
-In fact, any vehicle polluting under 100g/CO2 per km and that is registered before 1 April 2017 pays zero road tax, making all hybrids and plug-ins registered before that date tax free.
+For example, a Prius (or any other hybrid) costs £135 a year to tax, compared to £145 for a purely petrol or diesel vehicle.
+Used hybrids and plug-ins have even lower tax rates.
+For example, a Prius registered before 1 April 2017 pays zero road tax.
+In fact, any vehicle emitting under 100g/km of CO2 registered before 1 April 2017 pays zero road tax.

 How do hybrid cars charge – and do you have to charge them at all?

-With a plug-in hybrid electric vehicle, charging is also done via the car’s engine and brakes.
-However, because of the larger battery sizes on board, a PHEV also needs to be charged externally via a three-pin plug at home, a home charging unit or a public charging unit.
+With a plug-in hybrid electric vehicle, charging is also done using the engine and brakes.
+However, because of their larger battery sizes, PHEVs also need to be plugged in to charge, either at home or at a public charging station.